 This luxury resort boasts a variety of facilities to ensure your stay is a memorable one.
 There is the opportunity to indulge in a range of massage treatments at the award-winning Banyan Tree Spa as well as perusal of the Banyan Tree's art gallery.
 Restaurant and dining choices are a particular highlight: options include Au Jardin d'Epices, Chez Lamar and the hotel's signature Thai restaurant, Saffron as well as several other unique culinary options.
 These include 'Destination Dining' choices to allow you to dine in style with that someone special, perhaps arranging as a surprise for your partner on your Seychelles honeymoon or special anniversary celebrations; pick your favourite spot on the beach or dine under the stars at the poolside of the Presidential Villa.
 Other unique dining choices at Banyan Tree Seychelles include the weekly Moutiya Experience in the organic garden with an insight into Seychelles history through music, dance and of course its Creole cuisine, plus Indian-themed experience which pays tribute to Beatle George Harrison and accompanied by Beatles tunes!

 Banyan Tree Seychelles is committed to sustainable development with a number of initiatives to help protect the environment in and around the resort, some of which guests may get involved with.
 You can read more about this here.
 A wildlife conservation and rehabilitation centre, the only one of its type in Seychelles, treats marine turtles, terrapins and birds, as well as many domestic animals.
 On Anse Intendance, the largest turtle nesting area in south Mahe, there's regular turtle monitoring for the critically endangered Hawksbill turtle as well as Green sea turtles.
 Key nesting are between November and January, while hatchlings take place between December and March.
 Drinking water is already provided in glass bottles throughout the resort and the kitchen and organic garden provides much produce for the hotel's restaurants.

-Various excursions can be taken around Mahe Island as well as day trips to other islands.
+Various excursions and experiences can be taken around Mahe Island as well as day trips to other islands.
 In fact Banyan Tree Seychelles is great as part of a luxury Seychelles island-hopping holiday; a superb arrangement is to combine it with the tiny barefoot island paradise of